Internal-Cloudwerx/cwx-multimodal-OCR/README.md

-# Document AI Agent
+# cwx-multimodal-OCR

-Hybrid document AI system combining Google Document AI OCR with Gemini Vision for intelligent document question answering on the DocVQA benchmark.
+A multi-modal, multi-agentic approach to analyze documents using Gemini and DocAI OCR for one-shot benchmark/enterprise-ready uses

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Overview
+## About

+A multi-modal, multi-agentic approach to analyze documents using Gemini and DocAI OCR for one-shot benchmark/enterprise-ready uses.

-This project implements a multi-modal approach to document question answering using:
+This project implements a hybrid approach combining:
 - **Google Document AI** for OCR and structured text extraction
 - **Gemini 2.5 Flash Vision** for visual document understanding
 - **Selective strategy** that intelligently chooses when to use OCR vs. vision-only